The 16 Best State Parks in Connecticut to Visit Asap

-Most Popular State Parks In Connecticut
+Most Popular State Parks in Connecticut

-1. Gillette Castle State Park
+1. Gillette Castle State Park - East Haddam, Connecticut

-Location: East Haddam
+• Location: East Haddam, CT

-Wow Factor: The castle that shares the park's name is a pretty incredible piece of architecture.
+• Wow Factor: The castle that shares the park's name is a pretty incredible piece of architecture.

-Of course, the highlight of this park is its eponymous castle, but there are actually a lot of things to do in Gillette Castle State Park.
-The castle is open seasonally for tours, which makes this one of the best state parks in Connecticut in summer.
+Of course, the highlight of this park is its eponymous castle, but there are actually numerous things to do in Gillette Castle State Park.
+The castle is open seasonally for tours, which makes this one of the best state parks in Connecticut in the summer.
 It was once owned by William Gillette, an American stage actor most famous for portraying Sherlock Holmes.
 It's a fascinating architectural marvel that's one of the state's most impressive man-made wonders.
 You'll also find trails, a visitor center, opportunities for river camping, and more here.

-2. Hammonasset Beach State Park
+2. Hammonasset Beach State Park - Madison, Connecticut

 Need To Know: Don't miss a visit to Meigs Point Nature Center.
 It's one of the state's best nature centers, with more than 4,000 square feet.